leonidas-o/abac-authorization-web/README.md

 ## Background info
 `ABACMiddleware` is used for securing the API.
 For backend services where sessions are used, you need e.g. a `UserAuthSessionsMiddleware`.
 It's basically a simple AuthSessionsMiddleware + RedirectMiddleware with a little bit of logic for access tokens.
-That means if you access the api directly via a rest, ios etc. clients, you don't need a `UserAuthSessionsMiddleware`.
-You also don't need the policy creation gui etc. if you examine the `ABACAuthorizationPolicyController` you will find a bulk api endpoint which you can use, OR you can feed the database directly OR build your own policy creation gui etc.
+That means if you access the api directly via a rest, iOS etc. clients, you don't need a `UserAuthSessionsMiddleware`.
+You also don't need the policy creation GUI etc. if you examine the `ABACAuthorizationPolicyController` you will find a bulk api endpoint which you can use, OR you can feed the database directly OR build your own policy creation GUI etc.
 Models with the `...Model` suffix are pure Vapor models and reference types.
-There can be Data-Transfer-Objects, these are structs, value types, and are used for transfering data between the API and clients.
-This DTO's can be shared across projects (e.g. Vapor API and iOS client) using a seprate swift package.
+There can be Data-Transfer-Objects, these are structs, value types, and are used for transferring data between the API and clients.
+This DTO's can be shared across projects (e.g. Vapor API and iOS client) using a separate swift package.
 For example here `UserModel` and `User` or `RoleModel` and `Role`.

-A big benefit of the ABACAuthorizationPolicy, you don't need to restart the api/service after adding or modyfing policies.
+A big benefit of the ABACAuthorizationPolicy, you don't need to restart the api/service after adding or modifying policies.
 It's runtime configurable.

 ## Auth Policies
 1. Take a look at the default `Auth Policies`.
 Only the policies you see in here, allows actions on the resource.
 Everything else will throw a 403: Forbidden error.